 Looking for some fun with the whole family?
 For two animal experiences that couldn’t be more different, visit Park Hall Countryside Experience or the British Ironwork Centre.
 Both are great for children but have something more for every member of the family.
 At Park Hall there is not only the farm attraction but also the Trenches Experience, Welsh Guards Museum and great outdoor activities too, bring a picnic or enjoy the delicious food in the Café.

-Travel on to the British Ironwork Centre and the children will be amazed at the enormous iron sculptures and everyone is fascinated by the poignant Knife Angel and the quirky Spoon Gorilla.
+Travel on to the British Ironwork Centre and the children will be amazed at the enormous iron sculptures and everyone is fascinated by the poignant Knife Angel (on tour in 2019) and the quirky Spoon Gorilla.

 Walkers are welcome here and there are walks to suit every enthusiast.
 Offa’s Dyke strides along the border between Powys and Shropshire and Rodney’s Pillar is a particular favourite.
 Whether you like to hike or stroll, amble or ramble, our border landscapes offer myriad opportunities to wonder at the Borderlands between Shropshire and Wales.
 There’s a lot of water in the Borderlands too!
 Take a day to stroll around Lake Vyrnwy or Ellesmere’s meres or along the canal towpaths and don’t miss the waterfall at Llanrhaeadr – higher than Niagara.
 The peaceful Horseshoe Falls start the beginning of the canal at Llangollen and sitting snugly on the banks of the River Severn, the timber framed church at Melverley is just stunning.
 A lovely way to spend a couple of hours is by horse drawn boat – slide along Llangollen Canal from Llangollen Wharf or glide along pulled by Cracker the horse on The Montgomery canal at Maesbury.